 IFRS 11 replaces IAS 31 (Interests in Joint Ventures) and SIC-13 (Jointly Controlled Entities - Non-Monetary Contributions by Ventures).
 IFRS 11 deals with how a joint arrangement should be classified.
 Joint arrangements are classified as a contractual agreement in which two or more parties practice joint management.
 Joint management can extend to a joint venture or a joint operation.
 In contrast to IAS 31, accounting for jointly controlled assets is no longer addressed separately in IFRS 11; the rules for joint ventures are applied.
 The classification of a joint arrangement as joint operation or joint venture depends on the rights and obligations of the parties to the agreement.
-In addition, joint ventures under IFRS 11 must be accounted for using the equity method, whereas jointly controlled entities under IAS 31 can be accounted for using proportionate consolidation or the equity method.
+In addition, joint ventures under IFRS 11 must be accounted for using the equity method.
 RBI does not expect the future application of IFRS 11 to have an impact on the consolidated financial statements.